 You can relax with amazing views in an abundance of naturally hot water that averages 153℉.
 Plus, you can enjoy a beautiful day at this hot spring free of charge!
 There are outhouses nearby and boardwalks that make it easy to get around the springs.

 These guys show us how it’s done in Alaska!

 Take a step back in time when you visit Tenakee Hot Springs, located only 45 miles southwest of Juneau, Alaska.
 The beautifully restored bathhouse was built in 1900.
 It is open day and night to those seeking a therapeutic dip in its hot spring tub.
 The 105℉ mineral water comes in and drains out of the tub at a rate of seven gallons per minute.
 Meaning, the hot springs are self-flushing.

 However, the bathhouse requires that you wash with soap and water before you enter to help maintain the cleanliness of the springs.
-It’s also important to know that clothes are not allowed in the springs, so separate hours for men and women have been established.
+It’s also important to know that clothes are not allowed in the springs, so managers established separate hours for men and women.

 There is no charge to visit Tenakee Hot Springs, but donations are greatly appreciated to help local volunteers keep this rare find available to all.

 Manley Hot Springs is located at the end of Elliot Highway in Interior Alaska, just northwest of Fairbanks.
 On your way, you can enjoy the amazingly scenic drive through mountains and valleys once explored by gold miners over 100 years ago.

 Upon arrival, you can soak among the hibiscus flowers, Asian pears, and grapes at this truly unique spring inside a greenhouse.
 Choose from one of three concrete baths that cost only $5.